 Usually 4 or 5 keftedes, with homemade french fries and some steamed greens is a staple in most households in Greece.
 Add some feta cheese and a couple of pieces of bread and you have a great meal.
 Alternatively keftedes can be served as an appetizer on a platter with some homemade pitas, tomato and feta salad and some tzatziki.

-Keftedes are often called the Greek National food and are relatively easy to make.
 Most traditional Greek cooks have their own secrets to achieve a nice crust and a tender, juicy meatball.
 This Greek meatball recipe is my version of the perfect keftedes 🙂

-I love to eat keftedes the next day.
+- I love to eat keftedes the next day.
 The use of olive oil allows them to hold well the next day and taste good in room temperature.
 I usually grab one (or two) with some crackers as a snack.